 Uncertainties, increased oversight, and changes in student loan environment.
 Since 2007, student loan programs, including the Title IV programs, have come under increased scrutiny by the Department of Education, Congress, state attorneys general, and other parties.
 Issues that have received extensive attention include allegations of conflicts of interest between some institutions and lenders that provide Title IV loans, questionable incentives given by lenders to some schools and school employees, allegations of deceptive practices in the marketing of student loans, and schools leading students to use certain lenders.
-Several institutions and lenders are being examined by government agencies at the federal and state level.
+Several institutions and lenders have been cited for these problems and have paid several million dollars in the aggregate to settle those claims.
+The practices of numerous other schools and lenders are being examined by government agencies at the federal and state level.